olwend/jvm-cucumber/Documentation.md

 ---
 ## Setting up cucumber tables

 In your feature files there are two main ways of interpreting datatables, the first is through a list, the second is through a map.
-We'll be using a map but there is an example of a list in this project that we'll breifly cover.
+We'll be using a map but there is an example of a list in this project that we'll briefly cover.
 ```
 Feature file: